Ryason55/quake_mission_packs_ry-vitalized/README.md

 -Co-op: Deferred spawning is now used when all Co-op spawn points are occupied, preventing telefrag-fests on map start if there's more than 4 players.
 -Co-op: Players will be given any weapons they're missing when they first spawn in in a level, whether from a level transition or when (re)connecting.
 -Co-op: Added `impulse 20` from Dissolution, which throws a backpack containing an amount of your current ammo for sharing with allies.
+-Co-op: You no longer earn frags from killing other players in Co-op, whether it's via friendly fire or telefrag.
 -Powerups are now dropped on death; The respawn time for the Quad Damage and Empathy Shields have been increased to 2 minutes to account for this.
 -Quad Damage and Pentagram powerup items now innately glow
 -Obituaries for projectile weapons are now based on the actual projectile instead of the weapon the attacking player was holding at the time of the victim's death
 -Obituaries now better handle falling and liquid deaths.
 Your "deathtype" was never reset if you survived fall damage, so the falling death message could come up when dying in certain other ways.
 Liquids now also use deathtype, so you don't always get liquid obituaries while touching any amount of liquid.
+-Obituaries now account for remaster bots switching weapons before the recoil finishes, tracking which weapon was last fired instead of the current weapon (was mainly a problem with Mjolnir)
 -Implemented Remaster ID1's deferred spawning, for when all of the spawn points in Deathmatch are clogged up
 -Adjusted (original) Nightmare so enemies only have a 50% chance to fire again instantly.
 There you go, unpredictability.
 -You can now drop a backpack when suiciding (using "kill") in Co-op/Deathmatch.
 There is a cooldown to suiciding in Deathmatch to prevent backpack drop spam.
 -Picking up weapon and ammo items will no longer reset your weapon's firing animation.
 Affects all weapons, but also fixes a bug where the Mjolnir's attack animation would get interrupted.
 -Enemies will no longer get stun-locked if multiple players are firing rapid-fire weapons at one.
 -The messages for bots connecting and disconnecting now indicate that it's a bot.
--You no longer earn frags from killing other players in Co-op, whether it's via friendly fire or telefrag.
 -Fixed up player pain sounds so you won't play slime/lava pain sounds from non-slime/lava sources unless you're submerged, you won't play slime/drowning pain sounds at all while in the Biosuit (similarly won't play drowning sounds with the Wetsuit), and Axe pain sounds should no longer get "stored" for the next time you get damaged if for some reason the sound doesn't play.
 -You can no longer suicide during intermission to respawn on the map.